We independently evaluate all of our recommendations. If you click on links we provide, we may receive compensation.

 • How much light do aquarium plants need?

-The amount of light your aquarium plants require will depend on the species you select for your tank.
-Most common aquarium plants are happiest with a normal diurnal light period with approximately 16 hours of light and 8 hours of darkness.
 Keep in mind that your fish may require a different light period than your plants!
 If you have to make too many compromises to keep both groups happy, you will likely need two separate tanks.
 Here is more information about providing adequate light in a community aquarium.

 • Can aquarium plants get too much light?

 Yes, aquarium plants can absolutely get too much light.
 This commonly happens when you forget to turn the lights off above your tank.
 Your fish can also get too much light and become stressed if they do not have a darker period of their day.
-Some aquarium plants are used to less light access and should be placed deeper in your tank’s water column.
-If they are exposed to more light than they desire, they will die.

-Why Trust The Spruce Pets
+Why Trust The Spruce Pets?

 In 10 years as a private practice pet fish veterinarian, Jessie Sanders has seen hundreds of setups and observed multiple advancements in tank lighting technology.
 Prior to becoming a veterinarian, Sanders worked in a public aquarium, where bright and hot halogen lights were used to capture the full spectrum necessary for care of aquatic plants and coral.
-Much cooler LED lights have changed the game, as they are great for both fish and plants and can be adapted for a variety of uses.
-Her in-depth research and years of experience allowed her to pick out the brands and lighting kits that will best enable your tank's growth and healthy development.